Haishi2016/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Secured Locker/azure-functions/README.md

 # Using Azure Functions to decrypt and send retraining data to a Custom Vision project for retraining

-This sample demonstrates how to create an Azure Function to decrypt the SCZ-SMM retraining data and upload it to a Custom Vision project for model retraining.
+This sample demonstrates how to create an Azure Function to decrypt the Azure-Percept-SMM retraining data and upload it to a Custom Vision project for model retraining.

 ## Prerequisites